ErwinJr2/ErwinJr2/docs/OneDQuantum_description.rst

 Electron thermal distributions
 ------------------------------

-The 1D Schr\"odinger's equation solver provides the energy bands, which are useful for calculations of physical properties of the material.
+The 1D Schrodinger's equation solver provides the energy bands, which are useful for calculations of physical properties of the material.
 Here, we consider the electron density and the mean energy, predicted by the Fermi-Dirac statistics, where the occupation frequency for each eigenstate is